MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 <https://github.com/MicroEJ/PlatformQualificationTools>`_.

-In this tutorial, the target device is the Espressif ESP32-WROVER-KIT V4.1 board and the Filesystem Testsuite will be used as an example.
+In this tutorial, the target device is the Espressif ESP32-WROVER-KIT V4.1 board and the Filesystem Testsuite for :ref:`FS <platform_fs>` module will be used as an example.

 The tutorial should take 1 hour to complete (excluding the Platform Getting Started setup).